actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

 </details>

-### 3.5 - Create a new Pull Request
+### 3.5 - Create a new pull request

 1. Go to the main page of the repository.

-2. Click on [`./src/main.tsx`](../src/main.tsx), and edit the file (add a comment for example).
+2. Click on [`./src/main.tsx`](../src/main.tsx), and edit the file (for instance, add a comment).

 3. Scroll down and click **Create a new branch for this commit and start a pull request**.

-4. Click **Propose Changes**.
+4. Click **Propose changes**.

 5. Click **Create pull request**.

-6. Wait for the CI to run and you will see a new comment in your pull request with the code coverage.
+6. Wait for the CI workflow to run, and you will see a new comment in your pull request with the code coverage.
 ![PR Comment with a coverage report from vitest](./images/vitest-coverage-report.png)

-### 3.6. (optional) - Enforce a certain coverage-threshold with branch proection rules
+### 3.6.
+(Optional) - Enforce a certain coverage threshold with Branch Protection rules

-As you can see, the test-coverage of this project is quite low.
-Sometimes, we want to enforce a certain coverage on a project, meaning we do not want allow to merge a PR if it reduces the coverage below a certain threshold.
+As you can see, the test coverage of this project is quite low.
+Sometimes, we want to enforce a certain level of coverage on a project.
+This means that we would not allow merging a PR if it reduces the coverage below a certain threshold.

-Let's try this out in this project:
+Let's try that out in this project:

-1. On the Branch you created above, go into the [`vite.config.ts`](../vite.config.ts) (located at the root level of the repository) and within the `test.coverage`-section, edit it to provide some thresholds like this:
+1. On the branch you created earlier, navigate to the [`vite.config.ts`](../vite.config.ts) file (located at the root level of the repository).
+Within the `test.coverage` section, edit it to establish some thresholds like this:

     ```typescript
     coverage: {